Risk management

 It supports the ARSC (Audit and Risk Supervision Committee, to which it reports functionally, in carrying out its functions.

-Responsibility for the design and implementation of the Foundations and for achieving their objectives lies with the Company’s Internal Audit and Risk Division, through the independent Risk Division, which establishes the necessary coordination mechanisms among the different participants in the System.
+Responsibility for the design and implementation of the Foundations and for achieving their objectives lies with the Company’s Internal Audit and Risk Division, via the independent function of the Risk Division, which establishes the necessary coordination mechanisms among the different participants in the System.

-The Internal Audit Division, as the independent third line, is responsible for proactively ensuring the proper functioning of internal control, risk management and governance systems by systematically auditing the first- and second-line functions in the performance of their respective management and control responsibilities.
+As an independent third line, the Internal Audit Division is responsible for proactively endeavouring to ensure the proper operation of internal control, risk management and governance systems by systematically auditing the first- and second-line functions in the performance of their respective management and control responsibilities.

 Risk Committee

-A permanent internal cross-functional body, chaired by the head of Internal Audit and Risk, composed of representatives from the Company’s various corporate and business areas.
+A permanent internal cross-functional body, chaired by the Chief Internal Audit and Risk Officer, composed of representatives from the Company’s various corporate and business areas.
 It meets at least quarterly and coordinates with equivalent committees in the subholding companies, ensuring an effective flow of information and aligned implementation of the Guidelines.

 Also involved are: